-The New York State (NYS) Department of Education (ED) authorizes NYS-licensed pharmacists to provide vaccines to adults 18 years of age and older if they are certified by the NYSED to vaccinate against influenza, pneumococcal, meningococcal, herpes zoster and tetanus, diphtheria or pertussis diseases.
-NYS pharmacists who have not been certified as an immunizer in New York State and would like to do so can visit the NYSED pharmacist webpage for information.
+New York State-licensed pharmacists can provide vaccines to adults 18 and older.
+Such pharmacists must be certified by the NYS Department of Education to vaccinate against influenza, pneumococcal, meningococcal, herpes zoster and tetanus, diphtheria and pertussis.
+Pharmacists who have not been certified as an immunizer can learn more about how to become a certified immunizer in New York.

-Pharmacists must obtain a non-patient specific standing order from a licensed NYS physician or nurse practitioner to administer vaccines.
-In New York City (NYC), pharmacists who plan to vaccinate must obtain their standing order from a physician or nurse practitioner who is licensed in NYS and located in NYC.
+Pharmacists who wish to administer vaccines must get a non-patient specific standing order from a licensed NYS physician or nurse practitioner.
+In New York City, pharmacists who plan to vaccinate must get their standing order from a physician or nurse practitioner who is licensed in NYS and located in NYC.

-Pharmacists administering vaccine in NYC are required to report vaccine doses given to individuals 18 years of age to the CIR, pursuant to New York State Education Law Section 6801 and New York City Health Code Section 11.07 (See also New York State Public Health Law Section 2168).
-In addition, vaccinating pharmacists must also report vaccines administered to adults 19 years and older to the CIR with consent of the individual receiving the vaccine.
-(Public Health Law Section 2168 (3)(b)(ii).
+Pharmacists administering vaccine in NYC are required to report vaccine doses given to individuals 18 (and ages 2-17 for flu vaccine) to the Citywide Immunization Registry (CIR).
+In addition, vaccinating pharmacists must also report vaccines administered to adults 19 and older to the CIR, with the consent of the individual receiving the vaccine.
 Pharmacists must report vaccinations to the CIR within 14 days of administering the vaccine.
-You can find more information on this reporting requirement in this notification letter and these FAQs.